 The Bipartisan Budget Act of 2013 (Pub.
 L. No. 113-67) amended Section 303 of the Social Security Act to require states to utilize the Treasury Offset Program (TOP), authorized by Section 6402(f)(4), Internal Revenue Code (IRC), to recover covered unemployment compensation debts that remain uncollected one year after the debt was determined to be due.
 Covered unemployment compensation debts include benefit overpayments due to fraud and benefit overpayments due to a claimant's failure to report earnings.
 Some states may need to amend their UI law in order to have the authority to collect overpayments through TOP.
 In addition, states will also need to enter into an agreement with Treasury.
 See UIPL No. 02-19 and UIPL No. 12-14 for guidance on the implementation of the TOP requirement.
-Please note that IRC 6103(1)(10) restricts access to TOP federal tax information (FTI).
+Please note that IRC 6103(l)(10) restricts access to TOP federal tax information (FTI).
 The access limitation extends to contractors employed by the state, including those managing state technology systems that process and store TOP FTI, and to auditors engaged to conduct the Single Audit process, whether they are contractors or employees of the state.
 DOL recognizes that this restriction to accessing TOP FTI used for benefit administration prevents state auditors from meeting the audit objectives concerning a state's use of TOP for the recovery of UI improper payments.
-Because of this legal restriction, DOL does not expect auditors to create an audit issue or finding based on their lack of access to TOP FTI.
+Because of this legal restriction auditors should not create an audit issue or finding based on their lack of access to TOP FTI.

 Audit Objectives To determine if states are (a) properly identifying and handling overpayments, including, as applicable, assessment and deposit of penalties and not relieving employers of charges when their untimely or inaccurate responses cause improper payments; and (b) offsetting all debts resulting from an overpayment of the individual's UC payments.
+Please note that the suggested audit procedures mentioned below are not applicable to offsets through TOP.

 - a.
-Determine if the state has a written procedure for identifying overpayments and classifying them in a manner that allows the state to take appropriate follow-up action, e.g., as resulting from individual fraud or employer fault. - b.
+Determine if the state has a written procedure for identifying overpayments and classifying them in a manner that allows the state to take appropriate follow-up action (e.g., as resulting from individual fraud or employer fault). - b.
 Determine if the state entered into a Cross Program Offset and Recovery Agreement and an Interstate Reciprocal Overpayment Recovery Agreement. - c.
 Determine if the state law prohibits the state from providing relief from charges to an employer's UI account when a UI overpayment results from an employer failing to respond timely or adequately to a request for information by the state agency. - d.
-Based on a sample of overpayment cases: - (1) Determine if the state identified the basis for the overpayment consistent with its written procedures. - (2) If the overpayment was based on fraud, determine if the claimant was notified of the 15 percent penalty, and if there was no appeal or the claimant was unsuccessful in appeal, there was follow-up to collect the penalty, and the state deposited the penalty into the state's account in the Unemployment Trust Fund. - (3) If the overpayment was a result of the employer's untimely or inaccurate response, determine if the state enforced the requirement in state law that the employer not be relieved of charges. - (4) Verify that states are offsetting against UI payments. - 5.
-UI Reemployment Programs: Worker Profiling and Reemployment Services (WPRS) and Reemployment Services and Eligibility Assessments (RESEA)
+Based on a sample of overpayment cases: - (1) Determine if the state identified the basis for the overpayment consistent with its written procedures. - (2) If the overpayment was based on fraud, determine if the claimant was notified of the 15 percent penalty, and if there was no appeal or the claimant was unsuccessful in appeal, there was follow-up to collect the penalty, and the state deposited the penalty into the state's account in the Unemployment Trust Fund.

+(3) If the overpayment was a result of the employer's untimely or inaccurate response, determine if the state enforced the requirement in state law that the employer not be relieved of charges.